3 Ways to Promote Active Learning in Your Study Group

 For example, how do you look for distractors in the answer options?
 Do you have a special mnemonic to remember something pertaining to a question?
-Bounce answers off of each other and learn from each other's answering strategies!
+Bounce answers off of each other, and learn from each other's answering strategies!

 Plus, this allows you time to formulate an answer independently, then self-assess with the input of others.
-You have an opportunity to immediately self-correct when you answer incorrectly and to discuss your reasoning when you answer correctly.
+You have an opportunity to immediately self-correct when you answer incorrectly and discuss your reasoning when you answer correctly.
 Both of these activities strengthen your long-term access to the information.